Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that a guard user sees the Guard Dashboard and AI Status tabs and can access the dedicated Guard Dashboard page.

+**Preconditions:**
+- Guard user account exists and is authenticated
+- Dashboard page is accessible
+- Guard Dashboard page is accessible via navigation
+- Guard role has appropriate permissions

 **Actions:**
 - Step 1: Sign in as a guard user
 - Step 2: Navigate to Dashboard page